Have you been searching for the perfect vanity cabinet for your bathroom?

 Two coats of paint are applied to the HMR board, which is then finished in a coating of 2 PAC polyurethane (a mixture of polyurethane plastic and a hardener).

 This process gives the HMR board its final polished look with features including:

 - Chemical resistant

-Hopefully by now you have a much greater understanding of HMR and the products used to make bathroom vanities, so now you can pick a new bathroom vanity with confidence!
+Hopefully, you have a much greater understanding of HMR and the products used to make bathroom vanities by now, so now you can pick a new bathroom vanity with confidence!

 If you need any more information on moisture resistant boards or any of our bathroom vanity products before you make your purchase, please don't hesitate to phone us on 1300 301 000 or visit us in-store at 16 King Edward Road, Osborne Park, to view our extensive range.